AFRM Plummets 4.75%: What's Behind the Sudden Downturn?

 Backtest Affirm Holdings Stock Performance

-The backtest of Affirm's (AFRM) performance after an intraday plunge of at least -5% from 2022 to the present shows favorable short-to-medium-term gains.
-The 3-day win rate is 51.20%, the 10-day win rate is 51.00%, and the 30-day win rate is 54.78%, indicating a higher probability of positive returns in the immediate aftermath of such events.
-The maximum return during the backtest period was 13.98%, which occurred on day 59, suggesting that AFRM can offer decent gains even after a significant pullback.
+The backtest of AFRM's performance after an intraday plunge of -5% from 2022 to the present shows favorable short-to-medium-term gains.
+The 3-Day win rate is 51.20%, the 10-Day win rate is 51.00%, and the 30-Day win rate is 54.78%, indicating a higher probability of positive returns in the immediate aftermath of the plunge.
+The maximum return during the backtest was 13.98% over 30 days, suggesting that AFRMAFRM-- has the potential for recovery and even exceed pre-plunge levels.

 Unlock Market-Moving Insights.